gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 371AH

-This routine is used by the "BIN$" function to convert a numeric operand contained in DAC to textual form.
+This routine is used by the "`BIN`$" function to convert a numeric operand contained in [DAC](#dac) to textual form.
 Register B is loaded with the group size (1) and control transfers to the general conversion routine (3724H).

 <a name="371eh"></a>

     Address...
 371EH

-This routine is used by the "OCT$" function to convert a numeric operand contained in DAC to textual form.
+This routine is used by the "`OCT`$" function to convert a numeric operand contained in [DAC](#dac) to textual form.
 Register B is loaded with the group size (3) and control transfers to the general conversion routine (3724H).

 <a name="3722h"></a>

     Address...
 3722H

-This routine is used by the "HEX$" function to convert a numeric operand contained in DAC to textual form.
-Register B is loaded with the group size (4) and the operand converted to a binary integer in register pair HL (5439H).
-Successive groups of 1, 3 or 4 bits are shifted rightwards out of the operand, converted to ASCII digits and placed in FBUFFR.
+This routine is used by the "`HEX`$" function to convert a numeric operand contained in [DAC](#dac) to textual form.
+Register B is loaded with the group size (4) and the operand converted to a binary integer in register pair HL ([5439H](#5439h)).
+Successive groups of 1, 3 or 4 bits are shifted rightwards out of the operand, converted to ASCII digits and placed in [FBUFFR](#fbuffr).
 When the operand is all zeroes the routine terminates with the address of the first text character in register pair HL, the string is terminated with a zero byte.

 <a name="3752h"></a>

     Address...
 3752H

 This routine is used during numeric output to return an operand's digit count in register B and the address of its least significant byte in register pair HL.
-For single precision B=6 and HL=DAC+3, for double precision B=14 and HL=DAC+7.
+For single precision B=6 and HL=[DAC](#dac)+3, for double precision B=14 and HL=[DAC](#dac)+7.

 <a name="375fh"></a>

     Address...
 375FH

-This routine is used during numeric output to convert the numeric operand in DAC to double precision (303AH).
+This routine is used during numeric output to convert the numeric operand in [DAC](#dac) to double precision ([303AH](#303ah)).

 <a name="377bh"></a>

     Address...
 377BH

-This routine is used during numeric output to shift the mantissa in DAC rightwards (27DBH), the inverse of the digit count is supplied in register A. The result is then rounded up from the fifteenth digit (2741H).
+This routine is used during numeric output to shift the mantissa in [DAC](#dac) rightwards (27DBH), the inverse of the digit count is supplied in register A. The result is then rounded up from the fifteenth digit (2741H).

 <a name="37a2h"></a>